jtamames/SqueezeMeta/README.md

 * --nokegg: Skip KEGG assignment (Default: no)
 * --nopfam: Skip Pfam assignment (Default: no)
 * --nobins: Skip binning (Default: no)
-* -e|-evalue: max evalue for diamond run (Default: 1e-03)
+* -e|-evalue: max evalue for DIAMOND run (Default: 1e-03)
-* -miniden: minimum identity perc for diamond run (Default: 50)
+* -miniden: minimum identity perc for DIAMOND run (Default: 50)
 * --megahit_options: Options for megahit assembler
 * --spades_options: Options for spades assembler

-**Example squeezeM call:** `squeezeM.pl -m coassembly -p test -s test.samples -f mydir --nopfam -miniden 60`
+**Example SqueezeMeta call:** `SqueezeMeta.pl -m coassembly -p test -s test.samples -f mydir --nopfam -miniden 60`

 This will create a project "test" for co-assembling the samples specified in the file "test.samples", using a minimum identity of 60% for taxonomic and functional assignment, and skipping Pfam annotation.
 The -p parameter indicates the name under which all results and data files will be saved.
 This is not required for sequential mode, where the name will be taken from the samples file instead.
 The -f parameter indicates the directory where the read files specified in the sample file are stored.